Chuck-Tsui/Flights-Management-System/flighttest/README.md

 - Update

 Show all the details, grouped by their aircraft registration id and company id
-	1. navigate to the corresponding flight object to obtain details of the flight.
+	1. Navigate to the corresponding flight object to obtain details of the flight.
 	3. Click 'Update' to update the airplane information for the corresponding flight object.
 	4. Change the flight number from 'CX231' to 'CX232'
 	5. Click 'Back to Home' button